olliegardner/seminar-roulette/timelog.md

 ### 6 Dec 2020

-- _1 hour_ Updated PostgreSQL version on the VM so that it was compatiable with Django.
+- _1 hour_ Updated PostgreSQL version on the VM so that it was compatible with Django.